 Particulate Matter Air Quality Accuracy

-To test particulate matter air quality measurement accuracy we used a professional grade air quality meter.
+To test particulate matter air quality measurement accuracy, we used a professional grade air quality meter.
 Since even the best meters tend to only be accurate to within +/- 5%, we conducted a fairly simple pass/fail test.
 As long as our meters read with 10% of the pro meter, we declared it a pass.
 We took measurements in a side-by-side manner, with all meters sitting on the same table.
-We took measurements under normal conditions, and then burned incense to make our testing room smokey and simulate a poor air quality situation.
-For this test we focused on PM2.5 particulate air pollution, the prevalent pollution associated with wildfires and smoke in general.
-We'd like to note that our professional air quality meter measures the number of particles in the air, while most of the meters we tested measures the mass of particles in the air.
+We took measurements under normal conditions and then burned incense to make our testing room smokey and simulate a poor air quality situation.
+For this test, we focused on PM2.5 particulate air pollution, the prevalent pollution associated with wildfires, and smoke in general.
+We'd like to note that our professional air quality meter measures the number of particles in the air, while most of the meters we tested measure the mass of particles in the air.
 We both used widely available conversion equations to make those readings directly comparable, and made sure the raw readings responded to changing air quality in similar degrees.

-Some of the meters we tested, namely the Temtop M2000C and the Yvelines Air Quality Tester, stayed in total lock step with our professional meter throughout our testing.
+Some of the meters we tested, namely the Temtop M2000C and the Yvelines Air Quality Tester, stayed in total lockstep with our professional meter throughout our testing.
 Most, however, tended to read somewhat lower than our pro meter when the air quality was good, but closely matched the pro meter once we introduced smoke into the environment to make the air quality poor.
 Based on our test results, we would still trust these latter models as they appear to be quite accurate at times when air quality may be of concern.
 The Awair Element Indoor and the Huma-i Advanced HI-150 fell into this category.

-The HEI LIANG AIR Accurate Tester was the one meter we tested that measures particulate matter concentration that appears to be inaccurate — its AQI measurement did not change at all even when it was placed in a very smoky environment.
+The HEI LIANG AIR Accurate Tester was the only meter we tested that measures particulate matter concentration that appears to be inaccurate — its AQI measurement did not change at all even when it was placed in a very smoky environment.

-The rest of the models we tested, like the Airthings 2930 Wave Plus and the Hydrofarm APCEM2 Autopilot do not measure airborne particulate matter, and thus can't be used to measure pollution from things like wildfire smoke.
+The rest of the models we tested, like the Airthings 2930 Wave Plus and the Hydrofarm APCEM2 Autopilot do not measure airborne particulate matter, and therefore can't be used to measure pollution from things like wildfire smoke.

 Our CO2 accuracy tests closely mimicked our air quality accuracy tests.
 We put all of our meters on the same table next to a professionally calibrated CO2 meter.
-We repeated this test multiple times, comparing the reading of the professional grade meter to those of the meters we were testing.
+We repeated this test multiple times, comparing the reading of the professional-grade meter to those of the meters we were testing.
 If those meters consistently read within 10% of the professional meter's reading, we called it a pass.
-CO2 is a good proxy measurement for how well ventilated your home is.
+CO2 is a good proxy measurement for how well-ventilated your home is.
 Specifically, it can let you know how much fresh air is coming into your home to replace all of the air that is exhaled by you, your family, and visitors, and whether you need to open some windows or ramp up your HVAC system to improve ventilation.
 Less CO2 in the air generally indicates there is less of a chance that airborne pathogens will be passed between individuals.Unfortunately, there are no guarantees this strategy will work well in mitigating transmission risk for new and quickly evolving airborne pathogens.
-However, there are medical facilities that use CO2 meters to ensure ventilation systems are working adequately, and there are successful examples where that strategysignifigantly reduced the transmission of pathogens like tuberculosis.
+However, there are medical facilities that use CO2 meters to ensure ventilation systems are working adequately, and there are successful examples where that strategy significantly reduced the transmission of pathogens like tuberculosis.

 Most of the meters we tested easily passed this test, including the YVELINES Air Quality Monitor, the Airthings 2930 Wave Plus, the Awair Element Indoor, the Gain Express Wall Mount, and the Forensics Basic CO2 Meter.

-Whether you want to make sure the air in your house remains healthy during the next wildfire season, or you'd like to track CO2 levels to see how well ventilated your home is, a good air quality meter can provide valuable peace of mind.
+Whether you want to make sure the air in your house remains healthy during the next wildfire season, or you'd like to track CO2 levels to see how well-ventilated your home is, a good air quality meter can provide valuable peace of mind.
 We hope that our testing results have helped you find the perfect meter for your needs and budget.